kinshuk4/daily-coding-problem-solutions/prob501_550/README.md

 This problem was asked by Fitbit.

 Given a linked list, rearrange the node values such that they appear in alternating `low -> high -> low -> high ...` form.
 For example, given `1 -> 2 -> 3 -> 4 -> 5`, you should return `1 -> 3 -> 2 -> 5 -> 4`.

+507 (Easy)

+This problem was asked by Uber.

+On election day, a voting machine writes data in the form `(voter_id, candidate_id)` to a text file.
+Write a program that reads this file as a stream and returns the top `3` candidates at any given time.
+If you find a voter voting more than once, report this as fraud.